outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to solution automation workflows

+    - derive & build structures that will solve a problem based on a particular solution automation workflow
+      - example:
+        - just like the 'prisonners dilemma' structure is a structure that solves the question of 'which choice is more often optimal, as in producing better outcomes more often', and a 'pinball machine' structure solves the question of 'which structures will a ball traverse', certain structures can resolve questions more efficiently than others
+        - construct a structure (like a network, maze, game, or sequence of gaps) to represent variables to resolve that are organized in a way that solves the problem according to the selected workflow
+          - if the problem is resolving a set of variables in a particular order, arrange a sequence of gap structures & apply changes until each variable is resolved in the right input/output sequence, such as to solve the problem of 'determining variables that cause each other'
+          - if the problem is finding out which set of path steps is optimal, organize problem states in a maze structure, where error paths end in a barrier so an agent cant continue to the destination
+      - these structures implement the workflow 'break a problem into sub-problems & merge sub-solutions' or 'solve sub-problems one at a time in a sequence to help solve later sub-problems' or 'filter the solution space' or 'connect problem/solution with a format sequence', by assigning structure to sub-problems or interim states, then applying change functions until the sub-problem is solved

     - derive other interaction functions/structures between problem/solution components to derive solution automation workflows from those interactions
       - example:
         - 'break a problem into sub-problems and solve separately, then merge/integrate into solution' works bc of the solution success cause: